Maritime history of Odisha: Sea routes

-Over Indonesia, in July and August the winds blow from Australia in a northwesterly direction, shifting towards a northeasterly direction as they cross the equator.
+Over Indonesia, in July and August, the winds blow from Australia in a northwesterly direction, shifting towards a northeasterly direction as they cross the equator.
 The pattern reverses during January and February.

 Early navigators would have exploited these seasonal winds, navigating by the stars, the color of the water, the presence of sea snakes, and observation of the flights of sea crows and other homing birds.

 The ships of Kalinga were not able to make long sea voyages without stopping along the way for food and water.
-Ships outbound from Tamralipta would have followed the Burmese coast, stopping at the Nicobar islands, a one-month journey.
+Ships outbound from Tamralipta would have followed the Burmese coast, stopping at the Nicobar Islands, a one-month journey.
 From there, they continued to the southeast, then sailed down the Malay Peninsula and through the strait of Malacca, and onward to Java or Bali, or headed northeast to Indochina or China.

 An alternative route was southward down the coast of India, perhaps stopping in Ceylon, then southeast to Sumatra.

 Trade

 Palur, near the Rushikulya River in the Ganjam district, was an important port in the 2nd century AD.

-Archaeological exploration has unearthed fragments of Chinese celadon ware, Roman rouletted pottery and amphora pieces, showing that the port carried out significant international trade.
+Archaeological exploration has unearthed fragments of Chinese celadon ware, Roman rouletted pottery, and amphora pieces, indicating that the port engaged in significant international trade.

 An unusual medallion has a Kushana-style king with a Brahmi inscription on one side, and a Roman head with a Roman inscription on the other.

 A Roman coin of the emperor Tiberius has been found at Salihundam, and other Roman coins have been found at other sites, giving further evidence of trade with the Roman Empire.

-Trade with Southeast Asia was established by the 1st century AD, and may have much earlier origins.
+Trade with Southeast Asia was established by the 1st century AD, and may have had much earlier origins.
 Later findings include 12th-century Ceylonese coins and 14th-century Chinese coins.
-Similar coins from Kotchina in Sumatra point to a triangular trade between Odisha, Ceylon and Sumatra.
+Similar coins from Kotchina in Sumatra point to a triangular trade between Odisha, Ceylon, and Sumatra.
 Trading was not without risks.
 The kings of Kalinga, Siam and Java had to periodically mount expeditions to put down Malay and Bugis pirates operating in the Strait of Malacca and throughout Maritime Southeast Asia.

 Manikapatna was a port on the banks of Chilika that flourished from early historical times until the 19th century AD.
 Excavations have found many types of pottery from different parts of India, and coins from Ceylon and China.
-The more modern levels contain Chinese celadon and porcelain, and Arabic glazed pottery.
+The more modern levels contain Chinese celadon and porcelain and Arabic-glazed pottery.
 An 18th-century Mosque has an inscription saying sailors and traders prayed there before setting out on their voyages.

-According to a 6th-century AD source, Kalinga was famous for its elephants, for which it found a market in Ceylon, along with precious stones, ivory, pepper, betel nuts and fine textiles.
+According to a 6th-century AD source, Kalinga was famous for its elephants, for which it found a market in Ceylon, as well as for precious stones, ivory, pepper, betel nuts, and fine textiles.
 In return, Kalinga imported pearl and silver from Ceylon.

 Corn and rice were also exported.

-Traders imported spices and sandalwood from the east, some if it destined for onward transport to the Mediterranean market.
+Traders imported spices and sandalwood from the east, some of it destined for onward transport to the Mediterranean market.

 A boat depicted in the Sun Temple of Konarak in the 13th century contains a giraffe, indicating trade with Africa, presumably carried on Arab vessels.